matzew/aerogear-ios/API.md

         NSLog(@"SAVE: An error occured! \n%@", error);
     }];

+Above the _save_ function stores the given NSDictionary on the server, in this case on a RESTful resource.
+As arguments it accepts simple blocks that are invoked on _success_ or in case of an _failure_.

 ## Update data

-The 'save' method (like in aerogear.js) is also responsible for updating an 'object', when there is an 'id' property/field available:
+The 'save' method (like in aerogear.js) is also responsible for updating an 'object'.
+However this happens _only_ when there is an 'id' property/field available:

-    // change the title of above project:
+    // change the title of the previous project 'object':
     [projectEntity setValue:@"Hello Update World!" forKey:@"title"];

-    // and now udpdate it
+    // and now udpdate it on the server
     [projects save:projectEntity success:^(id responseObject) {
 	    // LOG the JSON response, returned from the server:
         NSLog(@"UPDATE RESPONSE\n%@", [responseObject description]);